jakihong/jakihong.github.io/_posts/2017-02-04-smokinggun.md

 categories: projects
 permalink: /:categories/:title/
 ---
 Cover illustration of characters from my webcomic, <a href="http://www.kismet-comic.com">KISMET</a>.
+Posted upon reaching 11,000 subscribers on <a href="http://www.tapas.io">Tapastic</a>.